JD and the Sons of Rhythm

 On January 13, 2012 JD and the Sons of Rhythm lost one of their own.
 Jeremy Quezada, son of fellow JD recording artist Julio Quezada, died in his Boston home at the young age of 27, resonating the memory of the group of departed musicians known as the 27 Club, all losing their lives at this age.

-Jeremy played guitar on the first two JD and Sons CDs, Family Values (tracks 5 & 10) and Primate Gestures (tracks 12 & 16).
-He was a regular member of Mambo, Erie PA's own local Jazz/Latin band, along with Julio Quezada, Rickie Hopkins, Joel Polacci, and Ralph Reitinger.
+Jeremy played guitar on the first two JD and Sons Albums, Family Values (tracks 5 & 10) and Primate Gestures (tracks 12 & 16).
+He was a regular member of Mambo, Erie PA's own local Jazz/Latin band, along with

 Jeremy made a lasting impression on a lot of people.
 He was always ready to share his music and himself with family, friends and fellow musicians, and he will be missed by everyone.